EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 ~~~~~~~~~~~
-{: #fig-EDHOC title="EDHOC with asymmetric key authentication (simplified)."}
+{: #fig-EDHOC title="EDHOC with asymmetric key authentication (simplified).
+S = session identifer, N = nonce, E = ephemeral public key, ID = identifier, and EXT = application defined extension."}
 {: artwork-align="center"}

-TBD specify extension containing authorization information, such as ownership voucher
+The session identifiers S_U and S_V may be used as OSCOAP input parameters Sender ID and Recipient ID of party U, and v.v. as described in Appendix B2 of {{I-D.selander-ace-cose-ecdhe}}.

-{{fig-EDHOC-EALS}} describes one example of mapping the EDHOC protocol to establishing a mutually authenticated and authorized channel for the simple enrolment protocol.
+{{fig-EDHOC-EALS}} shows an example of using the EDHOC protocol to establish a mutually authenticated and authorized channel for the simple enrolment protocol.
+In this case the EALS server is EDHOC client (the mapping with interchanged roles is straightforward and left FFS).
+This setting has the following properties:

+1. The EALS server initiates the EDHOC protocol.
+This allows the EALS server (Registration Authority of a PKI) to orchestrate many concurrent enrollments, and control of the associated network load.

+2. The EALS client is authenticated first (EDHOC message_2).
+This allows the EALS server to authenticate the EALS client, and with this information to authorize the EALS client before completing the EDHOC protocol.
+The EALS server may in this case also relay authorizaton information about the EALS client, such as an ownership voucher, to the client in EDHOC extension EXT_3.

 ~~~~~~~~~~~